 The Python Arcade Library has the same target audience as the well-known Pygame library.
 So how do they differ?

-Features that the Arcade Library:
+Features that the Arcade Library has:

 Draws stationary sprites much faster.
 See Drawing Stationary Sprites